Airship: Heavy lifting and buoyancy compensation

-It has periodically been suggested that airships could be employed for cargo transport, especially delivering extremely heavy loads to areas with poor infrastructure over great distances.
+It has periodically been suggested that airships could be employed for cargo transport, especially for delivering extremely heavy loads over great distances to areas with poor infrastructure.
 This has also been called roadless trucking.
-Also, airships could be used for heavy lifting over short distances (e.g. on construction sites); this is described as heavy-lift, short-haul.
+Also, airships could be used for heavy lifting over short distances (e.g., on construction sites); this is described as heavy-lift, short-haul.
 In both cases, the airships would be heavy haulers.

-The old Zeppelins already faced the challenge of gaining buoyancy when large amounts of fuel were burnt on long trips, often intercontinental.
+The old Zeppelins already faced the challenge of maintaining buoyancy when large amounts of fuel were burnt on long, often intercontinental, trips.
 Letting go lifting gas would be an expensive option.
-Another idea was to pick up water as ballast, from the sea, or from exhaust fumes.
-A third was using a kind of lift gas that could be burnt, like Blau gas, as a Buoyancy compensator (aviation).
+Another idea was to pick up water as ballast from the sea or from exhaust fumes.
+A third was using a kind of lift gas that could be burnt, like Blau gas, as a Buoyancy compensator.
 The matter is even worse when heavy freight is delivered.

-One recent (1996 to 2002) enterprise of this sort was the German Cargolifter project, in which a hybrid (thus not entirely Zeppelin-type) airship even larger than Hindenburg was projected.
+One recent (1996 to 2002) enterprise of this sort was the German Cargolifter project, in which a hybrid (thus not entirely Zeppelin-type) airship, even larger than Hindenburg, was proposed.
 Around 2000, CargoLifter AG built the world's largest self-supporting hall, measuring 360 m long, 210 m wide and 107 m high about 60 km south of Berlin.
 In May 2002, the project was stopped for financial reasons; the company had to file bankruptcy.
 The enormous CargoLifter hangar was later converted to house the Tropical Islands Resort.
 Cargolifter had intended to replace its cargo upon delivery with water-filled containers of the same weight.

 Although no rigid airships are currently used for heavy lifting, hybrid airships are being developed for such purposes.
 AEREON 26, tested in 1971, was described in John McPhee's The Deltoid Pumpkin Seed.
 Flying Whales is a French aeronautic start-up developing an airship for transporting heavy loads.

-An impediment to the large-scale development of airships as heavy haulers has been figuring out how they can be used in a cost-efficient way.
-In order to have a significant economic advantage over ocean transport, cargo airships must be able to deliver their payload faster than ocean carriers but more cheaply than airplanes.
+An impediment to the large-scale development of airships as heavy haulers has been determining how to use them cost-efficiently.
+To have a significant economic advantage over ocean transport, cargo airships must deliver their payload faster than ocean carriers but more cheaply than airplanes.
 William Crowder, a fellow at the Logistics Management Institute, has calculated that cargo airships are only economical when they can transport 500 to 1,000 tons, approximately the same as a super-jumbo aircraft.
 The large initial investment required to build such a large airship has been a hindrance to production, especially given the risk inherent in a new technology.
-The chief commercial officer of the company hoping to sell the LMH-1, a cargo airship currently being developed by Lockheed Martin, believes that airships can be economical in hard-to-reach locations such as mining operations in northern Canada that currently require ice roads.
+The chief commercial officer of the company, hoping to sell the LMH-1, a cargo airship developed by Lockheed Martin, believes that airships can be economical in hard-to-reach locations such as mining operations in northern Canada that currently require ice roads.